-- Step 1: Students complete the graduation form and print a Degree Audit for each degree, diploma, and/or certificate for which they wish to apply.
+- Step 1: Students submit the graduation application in Student Self-Service for each degree, diploma, and/or certificate for which they wish to apply.
 Assistance is available at the Welcome Center.

 - Step 4: Students follow academic plan as developed by department head or advisor.
 If a student chooses to not follow the academic plan (e.g., withdraw or take a different course), then it is his/her responsibility to meet with the department head or advisor to determine the impact on graduation.

 - Step 5: Students receive MyRCC email from the Office of Registration and Records notifying them of graduation ceremony details.

 - Students must complete all required courses within their curriculum as published in their Catalog of Record (see below).

 - Students must have an overall GPA of 2.0 and a 2.0 average in their major courses as defined by the Curriculum Standards.

 - Health program students must maintain a 2.0 GPA in all health program and health program-related courses with no grade less than a “C.”

 Graduation exercises are held at the end of the spring semester.
 The specific date is listed in the College Calendar.
 Students who will complete requirements during the following summer may participate in the May graduation.
 Caps and gowns, purchased through RCC’s Campus Store, are required for participation in the graduation ceremony.
 Credits transferred in for graduation must be received before the end of the Summer semester of the year in which the student would normally have graduated.